oBwqrnDev/Unpluged/README.md

 2. **Run the tool**:
    To start using the Unplugged optimization tool, run the script through the provided GUI or directly from the batch file:
-   - For Windows: Double-click `Unplugged.bat` to run the optimization tool with an interactive GUI.
+   - For Windows: Double-click `Unplugged.bat` to run the optimization tool with an interactive GUI

 ## Usage